MattGatty/ReactNativeProject/README.md

 ## Overview

 This project is a React Native application that demonstrates the use of navigation, including stack and tab navigators.
-The app includes a welcome screen, a home screen, and an explore screen, with a clean and maintainable structure.
+The app includes a welcome screen, an index screen, and an explore screen, with a clean and maintainable structure.

 ## Features

 - **Welcome Screen**: A landing screen that introduces the app and provides navigation to the main part of the app.
-- **Home Screen**: The main screen where primary content is displayed.
+- **Index Screen**: The main screen where primary content is displayed.
 - **Explore Screen**: An additional screen for exploring other features or content.
 - **Stack Navigator**: Manages the transition between the welcome screen and the main app.
-- **Tab Navigator**: Allows for easy navigation between the Home and Explore screens.
+- **Tab Navigator**: Allows for easy navigation between the Index and Explore screens.

 ## Technologies Used